OpenDDS/OpenDDS/docs/cmake.md

 ## CMake Messenger Examples

-Included with OpenDDS are two example CMake-Based Messenger applications which exist to showcase two different strategies for adding IDL files (internally they also test different aspects of the IDL-Compilation mechanism):
+Included with OpenDDS are two example CMake-Based Messenger applications which exist to showcase two different strategies for adding IDL files:

   1. [Messenger with direct IDL inclusion]
-  2. [Messenger with auxiliary IDL lib]
+  2. [Messenger with auxiliary IDL library]

-The first scenario creates an intermediary library which has the IDL file (and the generated headers/sources) added to it.
-The publisher/subscriber in this case then link against the library to interact with the IDL-Generated code.

-The second scenario simply adds the IDL file directly into each executable so the generated headers/sources are added to the publisher/subscriber targets independently.
+The first scenario adds the IDL file directly into each executable so the generated headers/sources are added to the publisher/subscriber targets independently.

+The second scenario creates a library which has the IDL-generated headers/sources) added to it.
+The publisher and subscriber executables then link against the library to use the IDL-generated code.

-## Configure-Generated output
+## Configure-Generated Variables

-The configure script ($DDS_ROOT/configure) is responsible for generating the config.cmake file (placed in [$DDS_ROOT/cmake](../cmake)), which houses various configuration options.
-These options provide the OpenDDS CMake package with the required context it needs to integrate with the collection of MPC-Generated OpenDDS libraries.
+The configure script (`$DDS_ROOT/configure`) is responsible for generating the `config.cmake` file (placed in [$DDS_ROOT/cmake](../cmake)), which has various configuration options.
+These options provide the OpenDDS CMake package with the required context it needs to integrate with the OpenDDS code generators and libraries.

-*Note:* With an installed version of OpenDDS (generated using `make install`) the `config.cmake` file will be placed within `/path/to/install-prefix-dir/lib/cmake/opendds`.
+*Note:* With an installed version of OpenDDS (generated using `make install`), `config.cmake`  will be placed in `/path/to/install-prefix-dir/lib/cmake/opendds`.
+This location allows CMake to locate the file using `CMAKE_PREFIX_PATH`.

-Not all of the variables in this file are used as they are procedurally generated from variables in the configure script.
+Not all of the variables in this file are used.
+They are procedurally generated from variables in the configure script.
 However, to get a better sense of how they are being used take a look at the [options.cmake](../cmake/options.cmake) file.
 This is where various CMake C/C++ compile-time defines and IDL-Compiler flags are set/unset depending upon which variables are enabled/disabled.

+If you are using OpenDDS libraries that were built without the help of the `configure` script, the `config.cmake` file needs to be created manually.

 ## Using the OpenDDS CMake Package